Like any scripting or programming language, the batch language provides conditional execution, i.e.

 IF condition command

-else keyword was introduced in NT, and requires "grouping" with parentheses:
+else keyword was introduced in CMD.EXE, and requires "grouping" with parentheses:

 IF condition (command) ELSE (command)